blacknon/hwatch/README.md

           -s, --shell <shell_command>         shell to use at runtime. can also insert the command to the location specified by {COMMAND}. [default: "sh -c"]
           -n, --interval <interval>           seconds to wait between updates [default: 2] --precise                       Attempt to run as close to the interval as possible, regardless of how long the command takes to run
           -L, --limit <limit>                 Set the number of history records to keep. only work in watch mode.
-Set `0` for unlimited recording. (default: 5000) [default: 5000]
+Set `0` for unlimited recording. [default: 5000]
               --tab-size <tab_size>           Specifying tab display size [default: 4] -d, --differences [<differences>]   highlight changes between updates [possible values: none, watch, line, word] -o, --output [<output>]             Select command output. [default: output] [possible values: output, stdout, stderr]